by Stephannie Beman

 When Aphrodite is order by the King of the Olympians that she will marry the grouchy, crippled Hephaestus and remain faithful to her marriage vows or inhabit a cell in Tartarus, she has little choice except to follow Zeus’ demands.
 But her objections to the marriage are not the reasons everyone believes them to be.

 Loving the Goddess of Love Excerpt by Stephannie Beman

 “YOU HAVE TO HELP ME!”

-Aphrodite started at the sudden outburst, closing her eyes and praying for patience.
-She didn’t know if she could handle another tiresome and pointless moaning session with Hermes.
+Aphrodite started at the sudden outburst, nearly slicing her finger with the pruning knife.
+Closing her eyes, she prayed to Khaos for the patience not to strangle Hermes.
+She couldn’t handle another tiresome and pointless moaning session with Hermes as he cried over the loss of some knickknack or a woman.
 The god acted like an impossible, spoiled child instead of a man of a hundred and ten.

-Setting the pruning shears on her gardening table with care, she glanced at Hermes.
+Setting the pruning knife on her gardening table with care, she took a deep breath and glanced at Hermes.
 “Why must I?”

 Hermes sat on the cream marble bench Hephaestus had carved for her, wringing his hands like an old woman.
 “I can’t take this anymore!”

 She sighed.
 It was to be one of those days.

 Like the adolescent he so resembled, Hermes was a volatile and pretentious god who knew he had a captive audience.
 Damn Zeus for placing her in this situation!

 “I’m sure it’s not that bad.”